valeriansaliou/vigil/README.md

 ## Features

 * **Monitors automatically your infrastructure services**
-* **Notifies you when a service gets down** or gets back up (via a configured channel: Slack, Email, Twilio SMS or/and XMPP)
+* **Notifies you when a service gets down** or gets back up (via a configured channel: Slack, Email, Twilio SMS, XMPP or/and Web Hooks)
 * **Generates a status page**, that you can host on your domain for your public users (eg. `https://status.example.com`)

 ## How does it work?